0xProject/0x-monorepo/packages/sra-api/src/md/introduction.md

         {
             "field": "networkId",
             "code": 1006,
-            "reason": "Network id 42 is not supported", }
+            "reason": "Network id 42 is not supported" }
     ]
 }